spencerboggs/internships-filter/README.md

 # Internships Filter
 A Flask app that fetches and displays internship listings from a GitHub README file.
 The user can filter the listings by company, role, and location.
 Additionally, users can exclude specific filters (ex. -remote to exclude remote internships) for more refined results.

+You can view the original repository, which the data is collected from, [here](https://github.com/cvrve/Summer2025-Internships/tree/dev).

 ## Features
 * Fetch Internship Data: Collects internship listings from a GitHub README file and displays them in an interactive table.
 * Filter Listings: Filter internships by company, role, or location.
 Supports negative filters like -remote to exclude specific entries.